laxmikant-ainapure/upcxx/INSTALL.md

 * `GASNET_CONFIGURE_ARGS`: List of additional command line arguments passed to GASNet's configure phase.

+By default ibv-conduit (InfiniBand support) will use MPI for job spawning if a working `mpicc` is found at installation time.
+When this occurs, `CXX=mpicxx` (or similar) is recommended at install time to ensure correct linkage of ibv-conduit executables.
+Alternatively, one may include `--disable-mpi-compat` in the value of `GASNET_CONFIGURE_ARGS` to exclude support for MPI as a job spawner.

 # Compiling Against UPC\+\+ on the Command Line #

 With UPC\+\+ installed, the easiest way to build a UPC++ application from the